 Since then The Society' has grown to become a respected international organisation with members all over the world.

 By far the largest number though, live in the United Kingdom.

 Society Services The Society arranges visits to local, industrial and airport fire and rescue services, as well as fire appliance manufacturers.
-These visits are organised by local and geographical units, both in the United Kingdom and abroad.

 In addition, The Society organises an annual National Visit and Annual General Meeting, the later with added attractions.